AR Prototyping

 3. Micro-interactions—such as a pulsing button that rewards the user when tapped

-Users won’t always be in cozy, well-lit studios.
-Avoid white text on transparent panels at noon, or grayscale designs in cluttered environments.
-Dynamic contrast calibration is a lifesaver here—adjusting brightness and contrast based on ambient lighting.
+Users aren’t always sitting in cozy, well-lit studios.
+White text on transparent panels?
+That’s a nightmare at noon, and grayscale designs just vanish in cluttered environments.
+Dynamic contrast calibration solves it.
+The system adjusts brightness and contrast based on what’s around you, so your interface stays readable no matter where someone’s actually using it.

 Want proof?
 Try looking at Snapchat’s AR filters at night versus midday.
 One works.
 One doesn’t.